 6.1 Insurance benefits

 All full-time regular employees are provided the following insurance benefits (insurance benefits are not extended to part-time employees).
 The descriptive statement provided for each benefit is a summary statement.
-Detailed information on the various insurance coverages are available in the employee benefit booklets issued during orientation; copies are also available in the Office of Human Resources or on the Human Resources web page.
+Detailed information on the various insurance coverages are available on the Human Resources web page.
 Insurance and Cafeteria Plan claim forms are available and can be downloaded from the office of human resources web page.

 6.1.1 Medical benefits